context

 • Conflict of Interest;

-• Contractor Management;
+• Third Party Management;

 • Control and Monitoring;

-• Governance and Reporting
+• Governance and Reporting.

-• Code of Conduct;
+• Code of Ethics and Conduct;

-• Anti-corruption Policy;
+• Anti-Corruption Policy;

-• Social-Environmental Investments and Donations Policy;
+• Socio-environmental Investment and Donations Policy;

-• Relationship Manual with Public Agents;
+• Manual on Relations with Public Agents;

 • Background Check Policy;

-• Conflict of Interest Policy.
+• Conflict-of-Interest Policy.

 1. Financial;